Oregon's capital city tells homeless to leave sidewalk camp

 However, the orange notices that were affixed to the tents on Tuesday say that “failure to vacate these premises may result in criminal prosecution.”

-Advised that the notice appears to contradict the city's position, city spokeswoman Kathy Ursprung said she would seek clarification from city police.
+Advised that the notice appears to contradict the city's position, Salemspokeswoman Kathy Ursprung said they were repurposed from park use.
+But people who refuse to leave could be charged with criminal trespass, she added.

+“Our primary goal is voluntary compliance and getting people the help they need,” Ursprung said.

 A city ordinance says public sidewalks weren't intended to be camp sites and that people who camp or leave personal property unattended on sidewalks deters others from patronizing shops, restaurants, and businesses.